 TCFD rules pervade the financial and ESG reporting landscape

+Using a sustainability platform like CarbonView becomes more important as the requirements for disclosure become more wide reaching.
 In 2015, at the inauguration of the Paris Agreement, the Task Force on Climate-Related Financial Disclosure (TCFD) was created by the Financial Stability Board (FSB) to develop recommendations on the types of information that companies should disclose to support investors, lenders, and insurance underwriters in appropriately assessing and pricing risks related to climate change.

 Also committed to introducing a TCFD mandate are Switzerland, which has set a 2024 introduction date, and New Zealand, which is aiming to introduce its rules in 2025.
+No word on Australia yet, but with the change from 9 years of the LNP government in 2022 there may be a push to align with our global partners.

 Separately, the US Security and Exchange Commission (SEC) last month unveiled proposals to mandate bigger businesses to disclose their emissions in a unified way, including indirect (Scope 3) emissions.
 If the proposal passes, information will need to be included in publicly available annual reports as early as next year.